Impro02/pysql-repo/README.md

 To access pysql-repo and its functions import it in your Python code like this:

 ```
-from pysql_repo import SessionRepository, SessionService, with_session, Operators, LoadingTechnique
+from pysql_repo import Repository, Service, with_session, Operators, LoadingTechnique
 from pysql_repo.utils import RelationshipOption
 ```

 ## Reading the example code

-To create a repository, you just have to inherit your class from SessionRepository.
+To create a repository, you just have to inherit your class from Repository.

 ```
 from sqlalchemy import Boolean, Column, ForeignKey, Integer, String